 Before you hit post you can choose whether you'd also like to share this content on Facebook or Twitter.
 If you haven't set up this functionality, head to account settings and tap on 'linked accounts'.
-From here, you can select the social media platform you'd like to link to and follow the prompts.
-Social sharing from Instagram to another platform is a great way to efficiently post content and highlight your presence on other platforms to your audience.
-A quick word of warning though, Facebook's algorithm favours native content, so if you're going to share from Instagram to your Facebook page, do it sparingly.
+From here, you can select the social media platform you'd like to link and follow the prompts.
+Social sharing from Instagram to another platform is a great way to efficiently post content, as well as highlight to your audience your presence on other platforms.
+A quick word of warning though, Facebook's algorithm favors native content, so if you're going to share from Instagram to your Facebook page, do it sparingly.